 APL TechLoom Pro

-These sneakers are priced more like running shoes, and they lean that direction, but they are not as supportive as Asics or Hokas and not intended for long runs.
-The dual-layered woven upper is reinforced with a sock liner and has a neoprene-feeling tongue.
-The tongue is attached, so there’s no easy way to move it around, and the laces tie underneath — a feature introduced with aesthetics in mind — but you can pull them out and re-lace if you prefer a more traditional style.
+The dual-layered woven upper of these shoes is reinforced with a sock liner and stretchy attached tongue.
+The laces tie underneath — a style introduced with aesthetics in mind — but you can pull them out and re-lace if you prefer a more traditional approach.
 The 8mm drop is slightly more than the other shoes on this list, but there were no performance issues when completing squats, reverse lunges, mountain climbers and even spider planks.